-- Magnetic resonance imaging (MRI) produces detailed images of organs, tissues, vessels and bones, which can help doctors find cancer.
+- MRI (magnetic resonance imaging) produces detailed images of organs, tissues, vessels and bones, which can help doctors find cancer.

 - PET (positron emission tomography) scans help doctors identify cancer cells.
 We inject a sugar solution containing a safe amount of radioactive dye into your body.
 The cancer cells absorb the solution faster than normal cells and show on the scans.

 - Ultrasound uses sound waves to take pictures of organs and tissue to show any abnormal shapes or growths.

 Monitoring: If you have a slow-growing lymphoma and no symptoms, you may need only monitoring.
 Your doctor will do regular exams, blood tests and scans.

 Chemotherapy: Single or combined medications, usually given by mouth or IV, kill cancer cells nearly anywhere in the body.
 Medication can also be placed directly where needed.
 Intrathecal chemotherapy, for example, uses an injection to put medication in the fluid surrounding the spinal cord.

 Immunotherapy: Immunotherapy medications help your body’s immune system weaken or destroy cancer cells while sparing healthy cells.
 One type, CAR T-cell therapy, was developed in part by OHSU scientists.
 A patient’s own immune system T cells are genetically modified to fight cancer, then returned by IV.
 It’s approved for some types of non-Hodgkin lymphoma.
 Other types of immunotherapy can treat both Hodgkin and non-Hodgkin lymphoma.